 Note: This advertising section concentrates on trade display ads.
 Other forms of medium are not within the scope of this section.

 Advertising Topics (click the the link to jump to section):

 - Ad Guidelines

 - Ad Landing Page

 In addition, an example of how this process is applied in an actual company (although the names were changed) can be found in the appendix section of the sample marketing plan.

 Using An Agency (Full Service or Specialized)

 At this point, I decided to do more work in-house.
-However, I have always used separate designers, and even design work from within full-service agencies (like JH&A (banner below)–which I have had great success with).
+However, I have always used separate designers and even design work from within full-service agencies.
 A lot of the mix between in-house and outside services will depend on the depth of your own marketing department and the ability to find good service companies.